CleryFabien/SMF_Degree_2_Level_2_Dim/README.md

 *Dimension formulas for spaces of vector-valued Siegel modular forms of degree two and level two* by Jonas Bergström, Fabien Cléry.

-SageMath installation
+Installation (SageMath)
 --
-To use you will need to have [SageMath](https://www.sagemath.org) installed.
+To use the codes you will need to have [SageMath](https://www.sagemath.org) installed.

-To install the package in SageMath, first clone the repository via
+First clone the repository via
 ```
 git clone git@github.com:CleryFabien/SMF_Degree_2_Level_2_Dim.git
 ```